Atavist/developer/README.md

 ### Uploaded fonts

 If you have webfont files on hand, you can upload the assets and use the fonts in your theme.
 Upload the webfont files individually (must be WOFF, TTF, SVG, or EOT files), and give them a font family name, like `Avenir` or `"Helvetica Neue"`.
-Use the same name for all font files associated with a given font family.
+Use the same name for all font files associatejd with a given font family.
 Then, in your custom theme Sass, use the font family names just as you would normally in CSS, e.g. `$primaryFontFamily: "My Custom Font", Helvetica, sans-serif;`.